Continuity Properties of Value Functions in Information Structures for Zero-Sum and General Games and Stochastic Teams: Zero-Sum Games

-\begin{theorem} \begin{itemize} \item[(i)] For a fixed zero-sum game which satisfies Assumptions A1, A3, A4 and A5, the value function is continuous in information structures under total variation convergence of information structures. \item[(ii)] The value function is not necessarily continuous under weak or setwise convergence of information structures even under Assumptions A2 and A4 and with a fixed prior. \end{itemize} \end{theorem}
+\begin{theorem} \begin{itemize} \item[(i)] For a fixed zero-sum game which satisfies Assumptions A1, A3, A4 and A5, the value function is continuous in information structures under total variation convergence of information structures, in the sense that if $\|\mu_n - \mu\|_{TV} \rightarrow 0$, then $|J^*(g,\mu_n) - J^*(g,\mu)| \rightarrow 0$ for all $\mu_n$ satisfying A3.

+\item[(ii)] The value function is not necessarily continuous under weak or setwise convergence of information structures even under Assumptions A2 and A4 and with a fixed prior. \end{itemize} \end{theorem}

+Before we state the proof, if existence of equilibria is assumed apriori, then A3 and A5 can be relaxed for part (i).